 Read our article on the difference between income statement and statement of comprehensive income to gain more insight about the differences between the two.

-Also known as comprehensive earnings, it includes all the items that do not come

-  in the regular profit and loss statement.
-A company does not use these items for

-  typical profit and loss calculations as these are not the result of the

-  company’s regular business operations.
+Also known as comprehensive earnings, it includes all the items that do not come in the regular profit and loss statement.
+A company does not use these items for typical profit and loss calculations as these are not the result of the company’s regular business operations.

-  We can say that such an income represent the change in a company’s net assets

-  due to non-owner sources, including revenues and expenses that the company is

-  yet to realize.
-For example, a capital gain or loss from an investment not yet

-  sold.
-After a company sells the investment, the loss or gain from it comes in

-  the income statement.
+We can say that such an income represents the change in a company’s net assets due to non-owner sources, including revenues and expenses that the company is yet to realize—for example, a capital gain or loss from an investment not yet sold.
+After a company sells the investment, the loss or gain from it comes into the income statement.

-  Other examples of such type of income include foreign currency transactions

-  adjustments, unrealized gains/losses on hedging derivatives, unrealized

-  gains/losses on post-retirement benefit plans, available-for-sale securities

-  unrealized gains and losses, Unrealized gains and losses from debt securities
+Other examples of such type of income include foreign currency transaction adjustments, unrealized gains/losses on hedging derivatives, unrealized gains/losses on post-retirement benefit plans, available-for-sale securities unrealized gains and losses, and Unrealized gains and losses from debt securities, and more.

-  and more.

 One adds the net income for a period to the retained earnings.
-While an

-  accountant must add the amount of OCI to the accumulated other comprehensive

-  income.
-Both retained earnings and accumulated other comprehensive income appear

-  on separate lines within stockholders’ equity on the balance sheet.
+At the same time, an accountant must add the amount of OCI to the accumulated other comprehensive income.
+Both retained earnings and accumulated other comprehensive income appear on separate lines within stockholders’ equity on the balance sheet.

-  A primary difference between the comprehensive and other comprehensive income is

-  that the former includes the latter.
-Means, if we add the net income to the

-  other comprehensive income, we will get the comprehensive income.
+A primary difference between the comprehensive and other comprehensive income is that the former includes the latter.
+This means that if we add the net income to the other comprehensive income, we will get the comprehensive income.

 Comprehensive Income = Net Income + OCI